A primer on semiconvex functions in general potential theories: The theorems on upper contact jets and on summands

 By induction, one can also extend this result by adding additional variables, so that it assumes a form which more closely resembles the classical Theorem on Sums for semicontinuous functions, in the equivalent formulation one finds in~\cite[Appendix, Theorem 3.2$'$]{user}.
 We leave it to the reader to write an appropriate statement.

-For the sake of completeness, in Subsection \ref{ss:tosu}, we will give a proof of the classical Theorem on Sums for semicontinuous functions (see Theorem \ref{tosu}).
-It is easily deduced from its quasi-convex counterpart because, roughly speaking, it is possible to transform a function which is bounded above into a quasi-convex function in such a way that it produces a regular displacement of the contact points of every given upper contact jet.
-More precisely, the displacement is proportional to the gradient-component of the jet, as we will see in Subsection \ref{ch:qca}.
-In addition, in Subsection \ref{sec:SC} we will introduce and prove a potential theoretic version of Harvey and Lawson in Theorem \ref{tospt}, which they used in their proof of strict comparison principles with minimal monotonicity for constant coefficient potential theories.
+For the sake of completeness, in Section~\ref{ss:tosu}, we will give a proof of the classical Theorem on Sums for semicontinuous functions (see Theorem~\ref{tosu}).
+It is easily deduced from its semiconvex counterpart because, roughly speaking, it is possible to transform a function which is bounded above into a semiconvex function in such a way that it produces a regular displacement of the contact points of every given upper contact jet.
+More precisely, the displacement is proportional to the gradient-component of the jet, as we will see in Section~\ref{ch:qca}.
+In addition, in Section \ref{sec:SC} we will introduce and prove a potential theoretic version of Harvey and Lawson in Theorem \ref{tospt}, which they used in their proof of strict comparison principles with minimal monotonicity for constant coefficient potential theories.

-\section{The lemmas of Jensen and S{\l}odkowski}
+\chapter{The lemmas of Jensen and S{\l}odkowski}